Approximation algorithms for noncommutative CSPs: Generalized Weyl-Brauer Operators

-In this section, we formally define the generalised Weyl-Brauer operators we first introduced in Section \ref{sec:generalised-anticommutation}.
-In Section~\ref{sec:v-u-intro}, we define the generalise Weyl-Brauer group and vector-to-unitary constructions.
+In this section, we formally define the generalized Weyl-Brauer operators we first introduced in Section \ref{sec:innovation-generalized-anticommutation}.
+In Section~\ref{sec:v-u-intro}, we define the generalized Weyl-Brauer group and vector-to-unitary constructions.
 In Sections~\ref{sec:gwb-inf} and~\ref{sec:construct-gwb} we discuss infinite-dimensional and finite-dimensional representations, respectively.